Don't wait for the flu to strike—shield yourself and your family! Stay ahead, stay healthy, get the flu shot early!

 Visit the Clinic

-The clinic is easily accessible by public transportation or car, close to Széll Kálmán tér metro station.
+The clinic is easily accessible in Budapest city center by public transportation or car, close to Széll Kálmán tér metro station.

 Take the flu shot